 As a Floridian with Caribbean roots, keeping my butt warm was of paramount importance.
 Even though it would be summer Antarctica when I visited, temps were still cold enough for layers.
 I packed the following clothing items:

 It was definitely worth the expense but I really doubt anyone could take a bad picture in Antarctica.
-So, if you pack a point-and-click or a decent cell phone camera, I’m sure your pics will be amazing as well.
+So, if you pack a nice point-and-click camera or a cell phone with a decent camera, I’m sure your pics will be amazing as well.
+Since I’m a Canon girl, I lean toward Canon camera products, but you should be able to easily find the same items made by other camera companies.

 Canon EF Wide Angle Lens (16-35)